kibook/pmms/README.md

 handle = exports.pmms:startByCoords(x, y, z, options)
 ```

-Starts playing something on a non-networked media player object, using its coordinates on the world map.
+Starts playing something on a non-networked media player entity, using its coordinates on the world map.

 Refer to [Media player options](#media-player-options).